MachineLemonade/docs/v0.9/pricing.md

 **Note**: Scheduled downtime is not currently supported.
 Check out a [related forum question](https://forum.astronomer.io/t/can-i-have-scheduled-downtime/35) for more info.

+### Non-Profit Discount

+We offer non-profit customers a 20% discount on their monthly Astronomer bill.
+Please reach out to us at humans@astronomer.io if you believe you may be eligible for this discount.

 ## Enterprise Pricing

 Astronomer Enterprise is priced via an annual licensing fee.
 You'll get access to the entire source code that powers Astronomer and pay us a flat fee for unlimited workers and Airflow deployments on your Kubernetes cluster.